saint1729/pas-appmaker/README.md

 ### App Config

 The App Config directory is where your App Maker template files are stored.
-The App Config templates allow you to fully customize how App Maker generates application definitions.
 By default App Maker assumes "/var/spool/pas/conf/app-config/".
 However, this is tunable using one of the two options below...

 ```bash
 export PAS_APP_CONFIG=/var/spool/pas/conf/app-config